jpbarrette/jpbarrette.github.io/curlpp.md

 * Allow you to retrieve the option values already set on the handle.
 * For more details, see the guide.
 Note that, as you probably deduced, this version is NOT compatible against 0.3.x and older versions.

-## The stable branch

-This version is designed over the project began by Eric Lavigne.
-It's no longer active.

 ## Development Plans

 So, what's next?
 I have some ideas for future releases.
-If you want to suggest some feature, don't be shy and send me an email (see at the bottom of the page).
+If you want to suggest some feature, don't be shy and send me an email.

 ### Version 0.6.0 (Out)